QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

-We set $n_c$ as 4, 5, 6 and test 5000 times for different scenarios $N_{o}$ $=1,2,3,4$. qpOASES \cite{qpoases} is utilized as a QP solver, and the execution time to solve a QP problem is summarized in Table. \ref{tab:planning_time}.
-As you can see in the table, the computation time increases as the number of segments and obstacles increases.
-To satisfy real-time criteria (10Hz), as $N_{o}$ increases, we reduce $r_{q}(t)$ by defining $\epsilon_{p}|\mathcal{P}_{s}|$ furthest primitives as outliers and removing them from $\mathcal{P}_{s}$ and recalculate $\mathcal{R}_{\textbf{q}}(t)$.
-It is visualized in Fig. \ref{fig:ReachSet80} and can lower the number of segments $M$.
-With this strategy, real-time planning is possible even in complex and dense environments.
+We set $n_c$ as 4, 5, 6 and test 5000 times for different scenarios $N_{o}$ $=1,2,3,4$. qpOASES \cite{qpoases} is utilized as a QP solver, and the execution time to solve the QP problem is summarized in Table \ref{tab:planning_time}.
+As shown in the table, the computation time increases as the number of segments and obstacles increases.\\ In the realistic simulations and hardware experiments presented in Section \ref{sec:validation}, the number of polynomial segments is reported to be at most $M = 3$, and a planning frequency exceeding 40 Hz is achieved under the setting with $n_c = 6$.
+However, in extreme scenarios where multiple obstacles aggressively approach the target, the number of active constraints can significantly increase.
+Additionally, an increase in M results in a higher number of optimization variables.
+These factors combined may lead to a sharp increase in the planner's runtime.
+To satisfy real-time criteria (10 Hz) even as the number of close obstacles increases, we reduce $r_{q}(t)$ by defining $N_{\epsilon}$ furthest primitives as outliers, removing them from $\mathcal{P}_{s}$, and recalculating $\mathcal{R}_{\textbf{q}}(t)$.
+We determine the number of outliers $N_{\epsilon}=\epsilon_{p}|\mathcal{P}_{s}|$ with a factor $\epsilon_{p}$.
+The effect of $\epsilon_{p}$ is visualized in Fig. \ref{subfig5:ReachSet80}, and it can lower the number of segments $M$.
+Although there may be a potential reduction in responsiveness to unforeseen target movements, real-time planning is achievable even in complex and dense environments with this strategy.